agrc/roadkill-mobile/README.md

    1. Enable analytics in Firebase
    1. Create a web app just to get the `measurementId` config for the `FIREBASE_MEASUREMENT_ID` env variable.

+### Cutting a New Release

+1. From root: `npm run changelog`
+1. Update version/build number in [CHANGELOG.md](CHANGELOG.md).
+   - build number should be `git rev-list --all --count` + `1` to account for the release commit (this isn't quite right yet; different number shows up on my local machine compared with GHA).
+1. Commit
+1. Pushing to `staging` or `production` will push an OTA update via GHA to the front end and a new image to the cloud run back end.
+This could break things if you have changed something that requires a new app build to be pushed through the app store (e.g. changes to [src/front/app.config.js](src/front/app.config.js)).

 ### Pushing a New App Build to Staging

 1. `git checkout staging`